ddelabru/ersatz-jjy/README.md

 ## Planned improvements

-* Port to C++ and use C++20 standard libraries for portability to non-POSIX systems; will also ease leap second implementation
 * Implement leap seconds
 * Implement --help and --version CLI flags
 * Implement CLI flag to force a JST time signal regardless of system timezone